Frequently Asked Questions

 History

-A dramatic increase in the volume of Presidential papers led Roosevelt to seek the advice of prominent historians and public figures on how and where to keep not only his White House files, but also his earlier papers, book collection, and memorabilia.
+In the 1930s, a dramatic increase in the volume of Presidential papers led President Franklin D. Roosevelt to seek the advice of historians and others on how and where to keep his White House files, earlier papers, his book collection and key memorabilia.
+At that time, all of the White House papers of a President of the United States were deemed to be the President's personal property.

-Roosevelt announced plans for a new type of facility, a Presidential Library, on December 10, 1938.
-An organization was chartered to raise private funds for the construction of the building on Roosevelt’s Hyde Park estate.
+Roosevelt announced plans for a new type of facility to house these papers and materials on December 10, 1938.
+An organization was chartered to raise private funds for the construction of the building on Roosevelt's Hyde Park, New York estate.

-On July 18, 1939, Congress passed a joint resolution accepting the new facility and agreeing to operate it as part of the National Archives.
-The Roosevelt Library was turned over to the Federal government on July 4, 1940, and dedicated on June 30, 1941.
+On July 18, 1939 Congress passed a joint resolution accepting the new facility and agreeing to operate it as part of the National Archives.
+The Roosevelt Library was dedicated on June 30, 1941.

 Learn more about the history of the Presidential Libraries.